 Ricks brows shot up.
 His full name now?
 He didn't know if he should be glad or worried that she had said it only at the end of the line.

-He gave the Marshal one last look before nudging the mare forward towards his destination.
+He gave the marshal one last look before nudging the mare towards his destination.

 Good luck to you too, Samara.

-Samara watched from inside the car until his form was swallowed by the concrete and metal of Atlanta.
+Samara watched from inside the car the sheriff's form getting swallowed by the concrete and metal of Atlanta.

 Alistair whined again.
-He's been doing that since the sheriff departed.
+He had been doing that since the sheriff departed.
 He was already missing him.

 Samara patted him on head.
 "Come on, let's go."

 With a sigh, she started the engine.
 She was about to turn the car around when Alistair's ears suddenly perked up.
 He placed his front paws on the dashboard and looked out the windshield attentively.

 Samara killed the engine and listened.
 There was a distant continuous beat breaking the quiet of Atlanta.

 Her eyebrows shot up.
 She knew that thumping sound.
 Had been around it for the most part of eight years.